 There are many reasons for food guilt.
 Largely it is based on our perception.
 Here are some reasons for food guilt:

 - Dieting: When we are dieting, we feel that we are breaking a rule when we eat out of our diet plan.
 Moreover, we feel guilty about not being disciplined enough.
 We think that we are not serious which is why we have cheated on the diet.
 Additionally, when we are dieting, we are extra conscious of the calories we consume.
 Therefore any addition to our diet could alarm us.
 We will therefore feel guilty about going out of our diet plans.

-- Social environment: We may feel guilty for eating food in some environments.
+- Social Environment: We may feel guilty for eating food in some environments.
 When we are amongst a group of very health-conscious people, we may think twice before ordering a can of coke.
-We may feel guilty for eating our favourite chocolate ice cream in front of them.
+We may feel guilty for eating our favorite chocolate ice cream in front of them.

 - Trauma: In past, if our parents were very critical of our food habits, we may feel guilty for consuming food now.

 While it is important to be careful of what we eat, eating should not be a guilty event for us.
 Guilt occurs when we feel we have done something wrong.
 Eating is not wrong.
 Food guilt can affect our social relationships.
 Due to the guilt, we may not enjoy a fun moment with friends or family.
 Food dishes also carry some emotional value.
 We may end up hurting the emotions of the cook who has made the dish for us.
 For instance, if our grandmother has a family recipe and she want you to try it.
 You may tell her no because you have food guilt.
 This can hurt your grandmother.
 Here are some ways you can fix food guilt: